gisogrimm/tascartutorials/binaural/README.md

 ## Step 2: Head tracking for interactive binaural synthesis

-You may use our low-cost DIY head tracker with the `oscheadtracker` module.
+You may use our low-cost DIY head tracker with the `oscheadtracker` actor module.
 Uncomment the module, connect the head tracker to a power supply (e.g., USB port of your computer), keep it still during the first couple of seconds, and connect to its WLAN.
+To connect it to TASCAR, add the module `oscheadtracker` to the list of modules (uncomment the example code in file `binaural.tsc`).
+Again, try to compare binaural rendering methods, and play around with front-back confusion.

+## Step 3: Connect the openMHA and measure SNR benefit in real-time

+The file `snrbenefit.tsc` is a slightly modified version of the previous file.
+It uses different layers for target and noise signals, to allow measurement of SNR, and estimation of SNR benefit by applying a real-time version of the Hagerman & Olofsson (2004) method.